CLSherrod/clsherrod.github.io/_pages/about.md

 That realization changed everything.

+## Quick Facts
+- Writing online since 2000
+- Entrepreneur since childhood
+- Digital nomad since 1996

 ## A Life Shaped by Experience, Not Theory

+I started my first business in elementary school selling smelly erasures.
 I’ve been online since 1987 and built my first website in 1995.
-I started my first business in elementary school, later worked in corporate life, and eventually left to run my own software company.
+Later worked in corporate life, and eventually left to run my own software company in 1996 and web agency.

 The work was successful — but it came at a cost.